wilpert/GetBandsNewReleases/README.md

 This assumes that you store your music collection locally or at least that you have full access to the metadata stored in your collection.
 I know, this is nowadays not common any more...
 The main challenge for you will probably be to extract the metadata from your collection in an automated way; I use for this the application TagScanner from Sergey Serkov (https://www.xdlab.ru/en/): it delivers a CSV file with all the metadata I need, which I convert then to the JSON format with a small piece of Python code.

 One note about the genre classification: in the example you will find in this repository a band is classifed as *metal* only if it is listed in the Encyclopaedia Metallum, everything else is tagged as *rock*.
-Not everybody will agree with the criteria used by the Encyclopaedia Metallum (hey, I hear you, Slipknot ist not metal??), but they use a strict definition that is well explained (see here, if you care: https://www.metal-archives.com/content/rules).
+Not everyone will agree with the criteria used by the Encyclopaedia Metallum (hey, I hear you, Slipknot ist not metal??), but they use a strict definition that is well explained (see here, if you care: https://www.metal-archives.com/content/rules) and for it is a reference I can rely upon.

 ## Dependencies